ibexa/documentation-developer/docs/ibexa_products/experience.md

 [Segmentation](https://doc.ibexa.co/en/latest/administration/admin_panel/segments_admin_panel/) allows you to split up the user base.
 Using segments you can display specific content to specific Users and tailor the content that the visitors can see.
-The Targeting and Dynamic targeting blocks available in the Page Builder use them right out of the box.
+The Targeting block is available in the Page Builder and you can use it right out of the box.
-Segments work also with the [Personalization](personalization_brochure.md), where you can assign users to different recommendation groups and create advanced logic with operators to get best segmentation for your audience.
+Segments work also with the [Personalization](personalization_brochure.md), where you can assign users to different recommendation groups and create advanced logic with operators to provide your audience with the best recommendations.

 ![Segments](segments.png)